In recent years, most organizations have intensified their efforts to leverage the cloud. But many firms emphasize one lingering hesitancy: security.

 1) Integrate CIAM with Enterprise Security

 Many organizations still rely on ‘security silos’ that leverage different strategies and technologies.
-However, this reliance can be counter-productive over time.
+However, this reliance can be counterproductive over time.
 Instead, organizations must hammer out an integrated security model.
+A crucial part of this transformation is CIAM integration with cloud security, which enables seamless unification of customer identity and access management with broader enterprise protection strategies.
 So, without further ado, integrate the cloud-based identity management solutions with enterprise security.

 2) Understand Access Controls

 Access management for cloud assets is vital.
-Organizations must understand who has access to cloud, the level of access, and what all possible tasks they can do with that access.
+Organizations must understand who has cloud access, the level of access, and all possible tasks that can be performed with that access.
 Leverage AI and ML technologies to gain valuable insights into the processes that control access across your cloud environment.
 Use these insights to monitor your cloud and restrict malicious access and entitlement creep.

 3) Grant Least Privileges

-When forging the cloud IAM strategy, follow the ‘principle of least privilege’ to grant only the necessary permissions to perform the task.
+When forging the cloud IAM strategy, follow the ‘principle of least privilege access’ to grant only the necessary permissions to perform the task.
 Scope out what level of access users need to perform their duty, and hammer IAM policies that enable them to perform only those tasks.
-It is wise to provide a minimum level of access permission at the start and grant additional permissions as required.
-Starting with permissions that are too lenient can be risky, and squinching them later can be challenging.
+It is wise to establish a minimum access permission level initially and grant additional permissions as needed.
+Starting with permissions that are too lenient can be risky, and later adjusting them can be challenging.

 4) Strong Password Policy

-Implement a robust password policy that obligates your users to create strong passwords and update them regularly.
-The policy must define password requirements, such as minimum length and characters to be used and how frequently it must be rotated.
-It is wise to automate a password change as most tend to ignore this aspect.
+Implement a robust password policy that obligates users to create strong passwords and update them regularly.
+The policy must define password requirements, including the minimum length and character requirements, as well as the frequency of password rotation.
+It is wise to automate password changes, as most people tend to overlook this aspect.

 5) Ensure Multi-factor Authentication

-Enforce multi-factor authentication (MFA) for all the users.
+Enforce multi-factor authentication (MFA) for all users.
 Organizations that don’t implement extra layers of identity protection are more vulnerable to credential abuse attacks.
 A credential-based attack can lead to data compromise.
-This can be averted by MFA.
+MFA for cloud security can avert this.

 6) Monitor Privileged Accounts

 Securing privileged accounts is the foremost step in protecting critical assets.
 Cybercriminals target these accounts to gain access to an organization’s sensitive resources.
-To secure privileged access, one must isolate the accounts from the risk of being exposed to a cyber attacker.
+To secure least privilege access, one must isolate the accounts to prevent them from being exposed to a cyber attacker.

-Your employees and clients may often access your cloud resources by using a wide variety of devices and apps, from any location.
-Therefore, organizations must ensure that these devices meet their security and compliance standards.
+Your employees and clients may often access your cloud resources using various devices and apps from any location.
+Therefore, organizations must ensure these devices meet security and compliance standards.
 Tailor access control policies based on conditions for accessing your cloud resources.

 8) Regular Audits

 Cybersecurity is ever-evolving.
 You must regularly review your cloud identity management framework and plan future security improvements.
-Regularly audit user credentials and track the lifecycle of passwords and access keys.
-The audits will shed light on the vulnerabilities that the cloud has.
+You should also regularly audit user credentials and track the lifecycle of passwords and access keys.
+The audits will shed light on the cloud’s vulnerabilities.

 9) Active Monitoring

-Deploy an active identity monitoring system to help quickly detect suspicious activities and trigger an alert for a prompt response.
-Organizations must implement a method that identifies attempts to sign in from unfamiliar locations, infected devices, and suspicious IP addresses, among others.
+Deploy an active identity monitoring in the cloud to help quickly detect suspicious activities and trigger an alert for a prompt response.
+Organizations must implement a method that identifies attempts to sign in from unfamiliar locations, infected devices, and suspicious IP addresses.

-As cloud adoption increases, IAM solutions will likely continue to gain popularity to address security conundrum.
-Many businesses appreciate the need for strong IAM strategy to deal with all their security demands.
-The mentioned best IAM practices can help you achieve robust identity and access capabilities in the cloud and create a secure cloud environment.
+As cloud adoption increases, IAM solutions will likely continue to gain popularity in addressing security conundrums.
+Many businesses appreciate a robust IAM strategy to meet their security needs.
+The best IAM practices mentioned can help you achieve robust identity and access capabilities in the cloud, creating a secure cloud environment.

 Concerned About Security in the Cloud?
 Veritis Can Help!